-Whenever we experience a significant change in our lives we also undergo a psychological and emotional transition.
+Whenever we experience a significant change in our lives we also experience a psychological and emotional transition.

-Van Gennep called this the Liminal Zone, after the Latin word limen which means threshold.
-In this phase we are crossing the threshold from one identity to another.
+Van Gennep called this intermediate phase the Liminal Zone from the Latin word limen, which means threshold.
+In this phase we are crossing the threshold between one identity and another.

-Traditionally, a wedding is preceded by a period of engagement, when we start to let go in our minds of our old identity (being ‘single’) and come to terms with the idea that we are going to take on a new role (‘married’).
+The first stage of transition is called Separation.
+In marriage, a wedding is traditionally preceded by a period of ‘engagement’ and this is the Separation stage.
+Here we start to let go in our minds of our old identity (being ‘single’) and come to terms with the idea that we are going to take on a new role (being ‘married’).

-This is then followed by a period of time when we start to integrate, consolidate, and embody our new identity: we find out what being married really means for who we are, how we behave in the world, and how the world behaves towards us.
-This is the honeymoon period and beyond, when the work of becoming ‘married’ really begins.
+The third stage of transition is called Consolidation.
+Here we start to integrate and embody what ‘being married’ is really going to mean for us: for who we are, the way we behave in the world, and how the world behaves towards us.
+This is the honeymoon period and beyond, when the work of becoming ‘married’ together really begins.

-These same three phases also exist whenever we start out at a new school or job or implement a major change.
-Before people can fully take on their new roles they have to let go of the old one and then go through a period of uncertainty.
-Only then can they become fully productive in their new roles.
+These same three phases also exist whenever we start out in a new job, a new school, or implement a major change.
+Before people can fully take on their new roles and ‘identities’ they have to let go of their old identities, go through a period of uncertainty, and only then can they become fully productive in their new roles.

 Adapted from Inner Leadership: tools for building inspiration in times of change.